-60. Ballots
+62. Ballots

-- (1) For each ballot the rank order of candidates shall be rotated randomly. - (2) For each position ballots shall list all candidates, followed by "None of the Above" - (3) Where a referenda or plebiscite question(s) is/are on the ballot, the ballot shall list "yes" followed by "no" for each referendum or plebiscite question. - (4) Where a voter's intention is clear, that voter's ballot shall be counted.
+- (1) For each ballot the rank order of candidates shall be rotated randomly. - (2) For each position ballots shall list all candidates, followed by "none of the above" - (3) For the purposes of Section 60(3) (b) "None of the Above" Shall be considered a candidate. - (4) Where a referenda or plebiscite question(s) is/are on the ballot, the ballot shall list "yes" followed by "no" for each referendum or plebiscite question. - (5) Where a voter's intention is clear, that voter's ballot shall be counted.

-61. Balloting and Counting-Executive, Board of Governors and Councillor Elections
+63. Balloting and Counting-Executive, Board of Governors and Councillor Elections